Geely chairman builds $9 billion stake in Germany's Daimler

 “We are in competition with one another, but should cooperate in areas where it makes sense,” Forster told the audience.

-Additional peporting by Douglas Busvine in Frankfurt, Jan Schwarz in Hamburg and Ankit Ajmera in Bengaluru; Editing by Jacqueline Wong and Mark Potter
+Additional peporting by Douglas Busvine in Frankfurt, Jan Schwarz in Hamburg, Ankit Ajmera in Bengaluru and Gernot Heller and Madeline Chambers in Berlin; Editing by Jacqueline Wong and Mark Potter